permissionBRICK/OTS-HomeAssistant/README.md

 4) The integration scans the controller with its built-in datapoint catalog and creates all readable entities automatically.
 This takes a few seconds.
 5) Done!

-The standard Climatix credentials and PIN are used automatically.
-In the rare case your controller was reconfigured, the flow offers advanced settings (port / username / password / PIN) after a failed connection attempt.

 ---

 ## How does this work?